riven314/Divide_and_Conquer_Algo/README.md

 Programming assignment in week 3 require us to write a quick sort algorithm with different approach in choosing pivot (1. always choosing the last, always choosing the first, 3. choosing a "raw median"), and look into its number of operations.
 It turns out pivot with "raw median" gives a better performance in terms of number of operations.

 To be follow up:
-1. Study closest set algorithm
+1. Write a closest set algorithm
 2. Rumination on Master Method

 ## Week4 Selection Algorithm and Contraction Algorithm